coral-xyz/anchor/README.md

 - TypeScript package for generating clients from IDL
 - CLI and workspace management for developing complete applications

 If you're familiar with developing in Ethereum's [Solidity](https://docs.soliditylang.org/en/v0.7.4/), [Truffle](https://www.trufflesuite.com/), [web3.js](https://github.com/ethereum/web3.js), then the experience will be familiar.
-Although the DSL syntax and semantics are targeted at Solana, the high level flow of writing RPC request handlers, emitting an IDL, and generating clients from IDL is the same.
+Although the DSL syntax and semantics are targeted at Solana, the high-level flow of writing RPC request handlers, emitting an IDL, and generating clients from IDL is the same.

 ## Getting Started